madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 Based on the above set of results the "Faster R-CNN w/ResNet, Hi Res, 50 Proposals" model was selected for traffic light detection and classification.
 This model is a good trade-off between speed and accuracy.
 Accordingly, the [faster_rcnn_resnet50_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet50_coco_2018_01_28.tar.gz) was utilized for training the dataset.

 #
+Train and Test Data Sets

 Training Data Set

+The training data set was obtained from the following soruce [Link](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI).
+A few modifications were performed, such that the number of images consisting of Green and Yello traffic lights are equal.
+In addition the images in the data set were not labled and classified.
+The image labeling was performed using [LabelImg](https://github.com/tzutalin/labelImg).
+The final data set used for training can be accessed at [Link](https://drive.google.com/open?id=1kDV6NReRehsExP-mdMYqoYGszpVZhaEp)

+Test Data Set

+The test data set was obtained from the following soruce [Link](https://github.com/alex-lechner/Traffic-Light-Classification).
+The final data set used for testing can be accessed at [Link](https://drive.google.com/open?id=1cg_Owcn-nXXpufHn2g6D7ElVE65ZWqag)